a17jespe/mobileapp-programming-webview/README.md

 ``` <uses-permission android:name="android.permission.INTERNET"/> ```

-3. By swapping out TextView with a WebView element I can enable internet access.
+3. By swapping out TextView with a WebView element I can enable webpage access for future use.

 ![](3_Webview.png)

+4.

 _Du kan ta bort all text som finns sedan tidigare_.